jb753/turbigen/src/turbigen2/CLI.md

 re-plotting a run in place a flag rather than a path to type.
 Naming a file still wins, so a field can come from anywhere.

+The convergence history is looked for beside the *field*, not in the output directory, so a restart named from elsewhere brings its own and a re-plot draws the same pages the run did.
+A run writes it to `conv.cnv` --- ember's own format, which is a pickle, so reading it is guarded: a history that will not load costs the report its convergence page and nothing else.

 Writing a report back into a run's own directory must not cost that run its answer, so the resolved config is left alone when the file already holds exactly it.
 Rewriting would replace the `result:` block --- the mixed-out mean